 Herd and flock numbers

-A herd or flock “mark”, as they are generally known, is a unique number identifying a herd of animals kept by a person.
-The primary purpose of a herd or flock mark is to identify any livestock born on the keeper’s farm so that the origin of such livestock can be traced if they are moved from the farm upon which they were born.
+A herd or flock ‘mark’, as they are generally known, is a unique six-digit number identifying your herd of animals.
+The primary purpose of a herd or flock mark is to identify any livestock born on your land so the origin of such livestock can be traced if they are moved from the farm upon which they were born.

 However, a herd or flock mark is required even if you have no intention of allowing your animals to breed and even if the ‘herd’ or ‘flock’ only consists of a single animal.

 The herd mark is one of the pieces of information printed on your animals’ identifier (eg, an ear tag).
 Herd and flock marks can be obtained from the Animal and Plant Health Agency (APHA).
 You must have a holding number before a herd or flock mark can be obtained.